PaperCutSoftware/git-from-powershell/docs/index.md

 ## Installing and configuring Git on Windows

-- `Install-Module` `git` & `posh-git`
-    - `git` the Git binaries
+- `Install-Script Install-Git ; Install-Git.ps1 ; Install-Module posh-git ; Import-Module posh-git`
+    - `git`: the Git package for Windows.
+I prefer to use Chocolatym or download the [installer](https://git-scm.com/download/win).
-    - `posh-git` provides tab completion, basic prompt customisation
+    - [`posh-git`](https://github.com/dahlbyk/posh-git/blob/master/README.md): provides tab completion and basic prompt customisation.
+Supports Windows PowerShell 5.x or PowerShell Core 6+ on all platforms
 - [Git Credential Manager for Windows](https://microsoft.github.io/Git-Credential-Manager-for-Windows/) (manual install at the moment) is also recommended.
   More info on   credential managers [here](https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage)
 - Set up three important config settings user name, email address, default init branch and editor.
 For example
-    - `git config —global user.name "Alec Clews"`
+    - `git config --global user.name "Alec Clews"`
-    - `git config —global user.email alecclews@gmail.com`
     - `git config --global init.defaultBranch main` (Needs Git 2.28 or above, more info [here](https://blog.papercut.com/renaming-the-git-master-branch/))
-    - `git config —global core.editor "code —wait"` (Example for VS Code)
+    - `git config --global core.editor "code --wait"` ([VS Code](https://code.visualstudio.com/) example)
+    - More about setting `user.email`later
 - Your config settings are stored in `$env:USERPROFILE\.gitconfig`
 - Want extra fancy?
 See [https://www.hanselman.com/blog/HowToMakeAPrettyPromptInWindowsTerminalWithPowerlineNerdFontsCascadiaCodeWSLAndOhmyposh.aspx](https://www.hanselman.com/blog/HowToMakeAPrettyPromptInWindowsTerminalWithPowerlineNerdFontsCascadiaCodeWSLAndOhmyposh.aspx)

 ## A high level overview of Git

 - Git is distributed and each repository clone has a (mostly) complete record of all changes
+- Git repos either manage a working copy (e.g. a directory of project files on a developers workstation), or are bare repos (for instance located on GitHub) used to exchange changes between working copies and projent a whole of project view.
     - c.f.
-The Subversion VCS (and many others) is a centralised system with a single repo that all developers connect to make changes
+The [Subversion](https://subversion.apache.org/) VCS (and many others) is a centralised system with a single repo that all developers connect to make changes
 - Your local repo database is stored in `.git`, don't worry about it for now
-- Repos are replicated (cloned) amongst multiple users, all with their own unique history.
+- Repos are replicated (cloned) amongst multiple users.
+So each repo has with their own unique history.
-- Git maintaines information about the other repos that it shares changes with in remote tracking branches
+- Git maintains information about the other repos that it shares changes with in [remote](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes) tracking branches
-- All changes can be shared with other repos as needed, usually to an "upstream"  repo (by convention called origin)
+- All changes can be shared with other repos as needed, usually to an "upstream" repo (by convention called `origin`)
 - Git can handle large numbers of files (for example the GNU/Linux kernel source code).
 However if you have very large binary files then Git (or other general purpose VCS tools) may not be your best choice, but see [Git Large File Storage](https://git-lfs.github.com/).

 See also [What is Git?](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F)